zlatjdals/AFM/README.md

 ## Korean macro dynamic AFM analysis

-The Korean macroeconomic dataset is not included in this public repository.
-The raw ECOS download/preprocessing script is also intentionally excluded because it requires a private API key.
-No API key, raw Korean macroeconomic data, or processed Korean macroeconomic data object is stored in this repository.
+The Korean macroeconomic data are not included in this repository.
+They can be accessed through the Bank of Korea ECOS Open API subject to the provider's terms of use and API-key registration.

 To reproduce the Korean macro dynamic AFM analysis, place your local processed data object at the following path after creating the directory locally: